Coalition Storms DSS Headquarters, Demands Probe of Omo-Agege - THISDAYLIVE

 Adodo said that Omo-Agege willfully concealed the fact of the said conviction from the Independent National Electoral Commission (INEC) and the Nigerian Senate thereby contravening the provisions of the Nigerian Constitution and the Rules of the Senate.

-The coalition said it was deeply perturbed at the fact that Omo-Agege concealed all these information from INEC, and was allowed to participate in the general election, contrary to constitutional provisions that produced him as senator representing Delta Central Senatorial District.
+The coalition said it was deeply perturbed at the fact that Omo-Agege concealed all these information from the Independent National Electoral Commission (INEC), and was allowed to participate in the general election- contrary to Constitutional provisions that produced him as Senator representing Delta Central Senatorial District.